Joan of Savoy: Life

-Joan was born in 1310, she was the only child of Edward, Count of Savoy, and his wife, Blanche of Burgundy.
+Joan was born in 1310, and was the only child of Edward, Count of Savoy, and his wife, Blanche of Burgundy.

-Joan married 1329, aged nineteen, to the forty-three-year-old childless John III, Duke of Brittany; she was his third wife, John's second wife Isabella had died the previous year.
+Joan married in 1329, aged nineteen, to the forty-three-year-old childless John III, Duke of Brittany; she was his third wife, John's second wife, Isabella, had died the previous year.

 The same year as Joan's marriage, her father died.
-Being his only child she considered herself his successor.
+Being his only child, she considered herself his successor.
 However, Savoy had never had a female ruler, leading to a dispute in the succession.
 Joan's uncle Aymon had the support of the nobles of Savoy for the Semi-Salic inheritance and succeeded as count.